 where $(s, a)$ is a state-action pair sampled from $\mathcal{D}_{MC}$ with the corresponding Monte Carlo Q-value $Q^{MC}(s, a)$.
 Taking the gradient of the controller w.r.t. action, we obtain the direction towards maximizing the uncertainty under current controller parameters $\omega$:

-This gradient value is at the core of exploratory action $a^\mathrm{e}$, as it identifies the direction towards the most unexplored environment regions.
-Figure~\ref{viz} depicts the surface of the uncertainty estimation value returned by $\psi(s)$ and the critic prediction $Q(s, \cdot)$ for the point\_mass-easy task, where $|\mathcal{A}|=2$.
-The visualization is performed after 1e5 time steps with fixed state $s$ and a set of actions $a\in [a_{MIN}, a_{MAX}]$.
-The surfaces show different highest points, making $a^\mathrm{b}$ and $a^\mathrm{e}$ have different directions.
+The gradient value plays a central role in determining the exploratory action $a^\mathrm{e}$ by indicating the direction towards the least-explored regions of the environment.
+Figure~\ref{fig:viz_uncertainty} illustrates the surface of the uncertainty estimation value returned by $\mathrm{EM}(s)$ and the critic prediction $Q(s, \cdot)$ for the \textit{point\_mass-easy} task, where $|\mathcal{A}|=2$.
+The visualization is conducted after 1e5 time steps with a fixed state $s$ and a set of actions $a\in [a_{MIN}, a_{MAX}]$.
+The surfaces exhibit distinct highest points, resulting in different directions for $a^\mathrm{b}$ and $a^\mathrm{e}$.

-We use Monte Carlo Q-value approximation as a directional controller for two reasons.
+We use Monte Carlo Q-value approximation as an exploratory module for two reasons.
 First, it is differentiable w.r.t action, allowing to obtain action gradient.
-Second, in contrast with model-based dynamics \citep{janner2019trust} and curiosity \citep{pathak2017curiosity} approaches, which require either the next state or the next action to compute the intrinsic signal, we need only the current state-action pair to obtain a plausible action direction.
-Since the directional controller to modify the exploratory action is applied, we do not have an access to the next transition as in approaches that incorporate intrinsic signal during the off-policy update step.
+Second, in contrast with model-based dynamics \citep{janner2019trust} and curiosity-based \citep{pathak2017curiosity} approaches, which require either the next state or the next action to compute the intrinsic signal, our method needs only the current state-action pair to derive a plausible action direction.
+As the exploratory module modifies the exploratory action, we lack access to the next transition, distinguishing our approach from methods that incorporate intrinsic signals during the off-policy update step.